lancepioch/tempest/README.md

 ### Access Control and Security

 Simple and secure, ensure that sensitive information is only accessible to the right people.

+With the above roles per project and per team, you can easily create user accounts for any type of real position.
+For example, stakeholders could be given read only access to what they need to focus on.
+Customers could be given read/write only access to their own issues.
+Creators/Contributors can be given read/write access to all issues in certain projects.

 ### API